Automate Start/Stop EC2 Instance Scheduling Based on Tags

 AWS components involved

-Lambda function — A computational service that allows users to run programs without setting up or maintaining servers.
+Lambda function — A computing service that allows users to execute programs without the need to set up or manage servers.

-CloudWatch Log group — It enables you to use the application, and custom log files for system and application monitoring and troubleshooting.
-You may monitor your logs using CloudWatch Logs in almost real-time for particular patterns.
+CloudWatch Log group — This service allows you to utilize application and custom log files for monitoring and troubleshooting system and application issues.
+You can monitor your logs in near real-time for specific patterns using CloudWatch Logs.

-CloudWatch Event Rules — A rule can contain both an event pattern and a schedule expression, in this instance, the rule triggers both on schedule and based on events that match the pattern.
+CloudWatch Event Rules — In this scenario, a rule can consist of an event pattern and a schedule expression, triggering the rule based on the defined schedule and events that match the specified pattern.

 Prerequisites

-1. You need an Amazon Web Services account.
+1. Have an active Amazon Web Services (AWS) account.

 2. A running EC2 instance with tags.